coderschool/codercomm-fe/README.md

 ### User Profiles
 - View and edit personal profile
-- Update avatar, cover photo, and personal information
+- Update avatar and cover photo via URLs
 - View other users' profiles

 ### Posts
-- Create, edit, and delete posts
+- Create, and view posts
-- Attach images to posts
 - Like and dislike posts
 - View posts from friends

 ### Comments
-- Create, edit, and delete comments on posts
+- Create comments on posts
 - Like and dislike comments

 ### Friends